 where PR(f) is the required protection ratio for a given frequency offset, f; POL is the polarization discrimination, if any; DIR is the receive antenna discrimination (vis-à-vis the interfering signal), if any.

-We define the ‘nuisance field’, NUi1, corresponding to the interfering field Ei1 to be
+‘Nuisance field’ is defined as NUi1, corresponding to the interfering field Ei1 to be

 NUi1 = Ei1 + PR(f) – POL – DIR.